Hinnerup

-The railway town of 'Hinnerup Stationsby' emerged in 1862.
-The town later gave name to the now non existing Hinnerup Municipality formed in 1967, by fusing the parishes of Grundfør, Vitten, Haldum and Vitten with the Søften-Foldby Municipality.
+History

-During recent years, Hinnerup has expanded with newly built residential areas and the town centre has been renovated to make it more attractive to shoppers.
+The railway town of "Hinnerup Stationsby" emerged in 1862.
+The town later gave its name to the former Hinnerup Municipality, which was formed in 1967 by fusing the parishes of Grundfør, Vitten, Haldum and Vitten with Søften-Foldby Municipality.

 A central building is "Hinnerup Bibliotek og Kulturhus" (Library and Cultural House), which opened in May 1993.
 The modern building has been designed by Hans Peter Svendler Nielsen from architectural firm 3XN, in Aarhus.
 In April 2002, an arson ruined most of the library facilities; however, it was re-opened in November the same year.
 The building also houses small art exhibitions and serves as a tiny ticket sales office for the railway line going right by.

-In 2012, the city celebrated its 150th anniversary, with a visit by Frederik, the Crown Prince of Denmark and his wife, Mary, Crown Princess of Denmark.
+In 2012, the city celebrated its 150th anniversary with a visit by Frederik, the Crown Prince of Denmark and his wife, Mary, Crown Princess of Denmark.